Mikaela/mikaela.github.io/n/helen.md

 ## Sources

-* Definition of monthly plan price: https://www.helen.fi/sahko/sahkosopimus/markkinahinta and https://www.helen.fi/en/electricity/electricity-products-and-prices/marketpriceelectricity
+* Definition of monthly plan price: [Helen.fi: Markkinasähkö; ja sähkön markkinahinta](https://www.helen.fi/sahko/sahkosopimus/markkinahinta) and in English [Helen: Market Price Electricity](https://www.helen.fi/en/electricity/electricity-products-and-prices/marketpriceelectricity)
   * They use it all month following stock market price and trying to get their own citation.
 * Distribution is in *Oma Helen* and changes are announced in their newspaper.